TO BE REMOVED IN V5

 “To be completely honest, we got into motorsport by mistake.”

 When Ken Rumbold left corporate life in 1984 with a modest redundancy package and a desire to set up his own two-way radio communications business, his ambition was to live the rural idyll and serve in the local farming community, local road traffic management and sewerage services with the occasional foray into exotic lands via a contract with the British Foreign & Commonwealth Office.
 He also wanted to maintain his passion for motorsport and apply his expertise in delivering two-way radio communications to race teams which started with the British Leyland Rally Team back in the late 1970s, followed by his first foray into endurance racing with the Silk Cut Jaguar Le Mans teams – and has continued to be involved in LeMans every year since 1984 apart from a gap in 1985.
-Twenty nine years later, Midlands Radiotelephone Centre (MRTC), the business he founded has certainly taken a different course with his passion for motorsport ‘becoming the business’ as MRTC has grown to become one of the world’s leading suppliers of radio communications in motorsport.
+Twenty-nine years later, Midlands Radiotelephone Centre (MRTC), the business he founded, has certainly taken a different course, with his passion for motorsport becoming the business’ as MRTC has grown into one of the world’s leading suppliers of radio communications in motorsport.

 “It’s not all about elite motorsports, we’re involved at the grassroots too”